levoxtrip/PKB/docs/topics/learn.md

 Goal is to understand how system/topic works and the various ways you can use them to your advantage.

+# Questions

+## While learning

+What are the fundamental principle/rule that this topic build opon - why do they work this way/why do they get used here?

+## developing process understanding

+If I break down how this works into its most essential steps/components - what would they be - how do they interact to create the whole

+## Application

+Where else could these core principles apply - in unexpected ways How might i use them to solve different problems

 ## Basic concepts

 When you start to study a field you need to identify the core principles than govern the field.